datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 2. break everything, not making sense anymore
 3. emptiness at work

+Question: the fact you can still fall into 500 lives as a fox even after giving the right answer is a slap to the face of Rinzai practice?
+Your answer to a koan does not correlate with liberation?

-## Pre-read : Hyakujo old and new, and their karma
+## Pre-read : Hyakujo old and new

+### Who is Hyakujo?

-### Who is the old man?
+### Who is the "old man"?

 The old man was an abbot "_in the time of Kasyapa Buddha_", which means not just a long time ago, but a different era of Buddhism entirely (see [Kasyapa Buddha](https://en.wikipedia.org/wiki/Kassapa_Buddha)).

-The The universe was still the same universe, according to Buddhist cosmology it had not gone through recycling yet.
-But the Dharma - the teachings of the Buddhas - had enough time to go extinct, like it is said it will go extinct between [Gautama](https://en.wikipedia.org/wiki/The_Buddha)'s turning of the wheel and [Maitreya](https://en.wikipedia.org/wiki/Maitreya)'s.
-So the old man comes from an entirely different context, with a different Buddha, and teachings that were similar in nature (there's only one Dharma) but different in form and stories.
+According to Buddhist cosmology, the universe was still the same universe we live in right now, it had not gone through contraction and recycling yet.
+But the Dharma itself - the teachings of the Buddhas - had gone extinct and revived in the meantime, like it is said it will go extinct between [Gautama](https://en.wikipedia.org/wiki/The_Buddha)'s turning of the wheel and [Maitreya](https://en.wikipedia.org/wiki/Maitreya)'s.

-- two competing schools on Enlightenment
-- same person?
--
+In short, the old man comes from the same place, but lived in an entirely different context, with a different Buddha, and teachings that were similar in nature (there's only one Dharma) but different in form and stories.

+So, since Hyakujo's name (Paichang) is inherited from the place he lives in, the old man is also referred to as "old Paichang".
+One interesting thought is to consider those two characters as one and the same through time, but we'll consider that later.

 ## Read 1.
 Two schools on the nature of enlightenment